 THE TELEVISION SYNDICATION COMPANY

-The Television Syndication Company (TVS) is a full-service syndication and distribution organization that provides the best of new programming from the world’s most creative producers to television, OTT, DVD, in-flight and educational outlets worldwide.
-The company’s services include barter syndication in the USA, cash licensing worldwide, associated offices that cover the globe, and active acquisition of programming.
+Formed in 1989, The Television Syndication Company, Inc. (TVS) is a full-service syndication and distribution organization, providing high quality programming from the world’s most creative producers to television, new media, in-flight and educational outlets worldwide.
+The company’s services include barter syndication in the USA along with cash licensing domestically and worldwide.

-TVS is known for its wide catalog of programs available for cash licensing both domestically and internationally.
-Genres include documentaries, educational, children’s, reality, sports, lifestyle, and travel among others.
-In addition to the USA, the company has licensed programs to major broadcasters throughout the world.
-TVS attends the main TV markets, including NATPE, MIPTV, MIPCOM and the APEX Multimedia Market for in-flight entertainment.
-The company’s associate offices attend other markets including the Asia Television Forum.
+TVS specializes primarily in factual programs such as lifestyle, documentaries, educational, children’s, current affairs and sports.
+Prior to the pandemic, TVS attended the main TV markets, including NATPE, MIPTV, MIPCOM and the APEX Multimedia Market for in-flight entertainment.
+The company’s associate offices attended other markets including the Asia Television Forum.

 Meet the TVS Team!